 This prestigious award will be a recognition of our success in creating a workplace culture that is fair, flexible and equitable.
-I’m personally committed to maintaining gender pay and opportunity equality in the workplace, allowing all employees to reach their full potential and build their careers at Arc.
+I’m personally committed to zero tolerance of gender-based harassment and discrimination, sexual harassment and bullying as well as maintaining gender pay and opportunity equality in the workplace, allowing all employees to reach their full potential and build their careers at Arc.
 A balanced pay system will continue to be an important initiative and we will ensure that our internal policies and practices are fair for all staff and are continually reviewed to eliminate any gender bias.

 The organisation wide availability of flexible working arrangements is an important part of achieving our goals, thus it would be beneficial for you to review the options that may suit your personal circumstances.
 The Flexible Working Arrangements Policy can be accessed through our intranet and I also encourage you to speak to your manager or HR for further information.

 Thank you all for helping build Arc’s successful, respectful and equal culture."

 Chief Executive Officer

 In May 2019, we submitted our Annual Report to the Workplace Gender Equality Agency.
 A copy of this this link for your information.is available under